 Elective opportunities in music include:

-Digital Audio: Students are given the opportunity to enrol in a elective course for composing and producing music.
+Digital Audio: Students are given the opportunity to enroll in an elective course for composing and producing music.

 Chorus: In the fall, students participate in the school chorus, which culminates in the annual holiday concert.